April 29, 2025

 Adding subtitles and captions to your video content is one big way to make it more accessible for your viewers.
 Whether someone is deaf, hard of hearing, or processes text better than sound, using the captioning feature lets more viewers access your content.

 Captions also allow more viewers to watch and engage with your video content.
-If someone is on public transportation or trying not to wake up their kids by keeping the volume on mute, they can still view your videos.
+If someone is on public transportation or trying not to wake up their kids by keeping the volume on mute, they can still view your videos and understand your message completely.

-Sometimes, people speak quickly, and it can be difficult to pick up the exact words they're saying.
+Sometimes, people speak quickly, or have accents that can be difficult to understand, making it hard to pick up the exact words they're saying.
 Captions combat that by providing a written transcript of the audio, which allows viewers to read along and not miss any important information or nuances.

 Simply put: use captions.
 It's more than worth it.